Medical Billing and Coding Certification in Texas: An Overview of Available Programs

 Pursuing a Career in Medical Billing and Coding

 Medical billing and coding is the process of translating patient charts and clinical data into medical claims that are submitted to payers, such as health insurance companies.
-In order to pursue a career in this field, completion of a certificate or an associate degree program, as well as passing one of the certification exams (CPC, CCA, or CBCS), is essential.
+To pursue a career in this field, completion of a certificate or an associate degree program, as well as passing one of the certification exams (CPC, CCA, or CBCS), is essential.

 The Role of Medical Billing and Coding Specialists